 Achiote (annato) olive oil: 1 tablespoon annato seeds and 2 tablespoons olive oil simmered until oil is bright red.
 Cool and strain.

-I use red chile puree from Gourmet Garden when I can't make my own.
-Many markets carry their products in tubes in the produce department.
+I use purchased red chile puree when I can't make my own.